binarykitchen/videomail-client/README.md

 ```

 <a name="replay"></a>
-### videomailClient.addReplay(parentElement, videomail)
+### videomailClient.replay(parentElement, videomail)

 Manually adds a video container for the given videomail inside the parent element.
 This is mostly called after a successfull submission.
+See `/examples/submit.html` for some inspiration.

 If the parent element already contains a video container like this